-The clerk in charge of handling appeals in the Examining Group is solely responsible for completion of all phases of appeal clerical procedure.
-All communications from the Board and all signed Office communications relating to appeals from the Primary Examiners should be given to the Group appeals clerk.
+The clerk in charge of handling appeals in the examining group is solely responsible for completion of all phases of appeal clerical procedure.
+All communications from the Board and all signed Office communications relating to appeals from the primary examiners should be given to the group appeals clerk.

-To insure that all records are current, memorandum form PO-262 is attached to the file wrapper after the notice of appeal has been filed.
-It is important that this memorandum be promptly completed and forwarded by the Group if the application is allowed, the prosecution is reopened, a streamlined continuation application is filed or if the appeal is discontinued for any other reason.
+To insure that all records are current, memorandum form PO-262 is attached to the file wrapper when it is remanded by the Board of Appeals.
+It is important that this memorandum be promptly completed and forwarded by the group if the application is allowed, the prosecution is reopened, a continuation application is filed or if the appeal is discontinued for any other reason.